heyPrakash/Gain.Ai/README.md

-# Firebase Studio
+# Carb

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter for Carb, an AI-powered fitness application.

 To get started, take a look at src/app/page.tsx.